cgallisa/cacorepo01/projects/DaC/services/DHIaC/docs/index.md

 ### Service Parameters
 Enter the service parameters, which specifies the source location of the table to be replicated:

 - `Source` ... usually an application name or database name where the table to be replicated resides.
+Best practice calls for aligning to `source names in Alation`.
 - `Schema` ...
 Schema name within the *source* stated above.
 - `Table` ...
-Name of the table to be replicated
+Name of the table to be replicated.

 ### Repository Location
 The owner and repository name uniquely identifies the place in GitHub, where the generated code will be stored.